-The international ORCID researcher identifier provides a persistent and unique digital iD for researchers.
+The international ORCID researcher identifier is a persistent and unique digital identifier for researchers.
 It is a 16-digit number that distinguishes researchers from each other.

-Boost your visibility by creating an ORCID ID and register free of charge:
+Boost your visibility by creating an ORCID and register free of charge:

-ORCID is a registry of unique identifies for researchers and authors, operating as non-proprietary and community-based.
-The community members include individual researchers and authors, publishers (e.g. Elsevier), universities and research institutes (e.g. MIT and CERN), and scientific associations.
+ORCID is a non-proprietary and community-based registry of unique identifiers for researchers and authors.
+Community members include individual researchers, authors, publishers (e.g. Elsevier), universities (e.g. MIT), research institutes (e.g. CERN), and scientific associations.

 Social networking sites for researchers are platforms like ResearchGate and Academia.edu.
 However, they are not publishing platforms that meet the criteria of open access publishing and can even decrease the positive effects of open access.